lukemorton/Prophet/README.markdown

 *   Automatic view loading (Kostache, Kohana Views, etc.)
 *   Error handling 404, 500 (inspired by Errorist)

-## Current Version
+## Current Version: v0.1.1

 The current version is v0.1.1.
 This release should be considered fairly stable but not stable enough for a v1 release just yet.
+Take that how you want :)

-Download or clone the v0.1.1 tag of this repo into your modules folder.
+Download or clone the v0.1.1 tag of this repo into your modules folder to use with the Kohana 3.1.x series.

-If you require Kohana 3.0.x compatibility you will need to download the alternative tag *v0.1-compat-3.0.x*.
+If you require Kohana 3.0.x compatibility you will need to download the alternative tag **v0.1-compat-3.0.x**.
 That is the first and last v3.0.x compatible release.

 ## Requirements

 *   PHP 5.2 + (5.3 recommended),
 *   Kohana 3.0.x or Kohana 3.1.x, only updates will be provided for the 3.1.x branch,